-With takeovers as astronomical as Johnson and Johnson’s recent $31.3 billion deal and companies spending more than $2 trillion globally on mergers and acquisitions a year, there’s a lot to play for in the M&A world.
-So with so much at stake, how are businesses getting their rebranding strategy for mergers and acquisitions so wrong?
+With takeovers seemingly immune to the effects of the pandemic, there’s clearly still a lot to play for in the M&A world.
+So with so much at stake, how are businesses getting their strategy for mergers and acquisitions so wrong?
 Two words come to mind - rebranding strategy.

-What the Unilever-Kraft Heinz saga highlights is the risk companies face when financial gains and the bottom line are prioritized over other essential business goals, like the aligning of two distinct internal company cultures.
+What the Amazon-Whole Foods saga highlights is the risk companies face when financial gains and the bottom line are prioritized over other essential business goals, like the aligning of two distinct internal company cultures.
 Short-term profits may follow a new logo, new name, enhanced brand messaging, new products, or company restructuring.
-However, if brand values and identities don’t align with long-term business objectives, at best the takeovers or joint ventures miss out on maximizing the power of their new allegiance and at worst, deals are set up for inevitable failure.
+However, if brand values and identities don’t align with long-term business objectives, a deal is set up for inevitable failure.

 L’Oréal: the beauty of the acquisition

 For those outside of industry intel, it’s hardly surprising that L’Oréal holds the title of the world’s largest beauty company.
-Decades of business branding investment with strategic advertising and A-list endorsed products have made L’Oréal a household name.
-What comes as more of a surprise is that L’Oréal’s success lies with a portfolio of over 30 different brands, all but one completely acquired.
+A long history of branding investment paired with strategic advertising, evolving marketing strategies, and A-list endorsed products has made L’Oréal a household name.
+What comes as more of a surprise is that L’Oréal’s success lies with a portfolio of over 36 international brands, with all but one completely acquired.

-Read how Global healthcare product supplier, Coloplast, managed to streamline their brand relaunch with Templafy.
+Read how Coloplast managed to streamline their brand relaunch:

 EE: starting with a level playing field

-AT&T’s acquisition of BellSouth and Vodafone’s acquisition of German company Mannesmann at the height of the .com bubble remain two of the biggest mergers of all time – worth $86 billion and an eye-watering $180 billion respectively.
-Yet these famous corporate branding examples saw two household names; BellSouth and Mannesmann, completely disappear and Vodafone eventually plunge to massive losses.
+AT&T’s acquisition of BellSouth and Vodafone’s acquisition of German company Mannesmann, which took place at the height of the .com bubble, remain two of the biggest mergers of all time, worth $86 billion and $180 billion, respectively.
+These famous corporate branding examples saw two household names, BellSouth and Mannesmann, completely disappear, and Vodafone eventually plunged into massive losses.

-The lessons of the telecommunications industry in the 2000s are crucial for any sector in a state of contraction and decline; the commercial opportunities of consolidation through mergers and acquisitions are great, but the fate of businesses with poorly planned rebranding strategy for mergers and acquisitions has the potential to see long-established brand equity wiped out overnight.
+The telecommunications industry in the 2000s serves up key learnings for any sector in a state of contraction and decline.
+The commercial opportunities of consolidation through mergers and acquisitions are great, but any business with a poorly planned merger rebranding strategy has the potential to see long-established brand equity wiped out overnight.

-What these rebranding strategy examples make clear is that to be successful and survive in the world of mergers and acquisitions, all parties need to be dedicated to developing strong brand identities.
+These acquisition and brand merger examples make it clear that to be successful and survive in the M&A industry, all parties need to be dedicated to strategic and long-term rebranding efforts.